freemvmt/two-towers-overlords/freemvmt/README.md

 ## Files

+All the below are in `backend/`, which is where the action happens.

 - `model.py`: Two-towers model architecture with average pooling encoders
 - `training.py`: Training loop with MS Marco data loading and triplet loss
 - `main.py`: Entry point for running training